 Within The Guinness Storehouse, there are seven floors of interactive experiences that combine the brewing heritage with Ireland’s own history.
 The experience is a self-guided tour lasting around 1.5 hours, however, you can book a guided tour ahead of time.
 After you have finished learning about the Guinness story, brewing process, and advertising history, you can partake in the tasting experience, where you will be taken on a multi-sensory tasting journey.
 You can also book The Connoisseur Experience in advance if you would like to have a more exclusive tasting experience in a private bar.
 Ending your time at the storehouse, you can go to the Guinness Academy where you will learn how to pour a perfect pint (and drink it after) or head straight to the Gravity Bar on the top floor for your complimentary pint and ground-to-ceiling windows for some fantastic views.

 The Guinness Storehouse is located not far from The Beacon.
 If you are going by car, it will take you just under 30 minutes.
-There is free parking just a few minutes away on Crane Street that will be on a first come, first serve basis.
 If you are already in the Dublin City Centre area and you wish to take a bus, the journey will take about 10 minutes.
 You can also take bus route 123 from O’Connell Street or Dame street.
-If you are taking the Hop on, Hop off bus tour, it will be stop number 22 on your map.
+If you are taking the Hop-on, Hop-off bus tour, it will be stop number 22 on your map.
 The nearest Luas stop to the storehouse would be at St. James’ Hospital.
 If you prefer to walk, it will take you around 20 minutes from Dublin city centre.

 The Guinness Storehouse experience is a staple for your itinerary during your visit to Dublin and will be fun for the whole family.
 The Beacon Hotel is one of the best hotels in Dublin to stay in during your visit to Ireland if you wish to discover as much as possible.
 With our secure underground car-parking facilities, travelling to and from the city centre could not be more convenient, making The Beacon the perfect spot for your trip to Ireland.